Exclusive: Developer Says Only Environmental Impact Study Standing In Way Of Shinnecock Casino Construction

 When asked what he would say to the residents who are fearful of the chaos and traffic, Polite said, “I would say we care about this land it has been in our possession for almost 10,000 years.
 We share the concerns to try to be good neighbors and good partners and work with the local municipalities on responsible plans to build these projects.”

-After the casino, the Shinnecock Nation will set its sights on a future hotel and beachfront resort.
-Proponents say they are a tribe that worthy and has been wronged.
+After the casino, the Shinnecock Nation will set its sights on a future hotel and beachfront resort and it is also planning for a gas station and convenience store on Sunrise Highway near its 61-foot billboards, in addition to possibly building a cannabis facility on its land.

 “They are beautiful, lovely people who live in deplorable conditions,” Morris said.
 “This is an opportunity for the Shinnecock Indian Nation to live like some of the other people in the Hamptons.”